 - Viola hederacea, 10cm, groundcover, green kidney-shaped leaves, blue/white flowers all year.

 - We've been teaching horticulture since 1979 -we've helped tens of thousands around the world.
 We can help you.

 - Support from a team of a dozen horticulturists, in three countries including some of the industries leading experts.
 The principal John Mason is the only person to have been made a fellow by both the Australian Institute of Horticulture, and the UK Institute of Horticulture.
 Long time tutor, Dr Lyn Morgan is one of the world's leading hydroponic experts.
-Gavin Cole has worked in landscaping across both Australia and the UK, and was operations manager for one of England's most prestigious landscape companies.
+Gavin Cole has worked in landscaping across both Ireland and the UK, and was operations manager for one of England's most prestigious landscape companies.
 Maggi Brown is a life member of Garden Organic in the UK, and one of England's most respected organic gardening experts.
 Bob James has over 50 years of experience in horticulture as a consultant, local government manager, university lecturer, nurseryman, permaculturist, and more.

 - Above all; our courses are unique, and they work.
 They take longer to complete than certificates in some colleges; but our graduates learn more, and because there are lots of choices throughout the course; every graduate will have a different mix of knowledge and skills to everyone else -as well as all of the basics that everyone needs to learn.
 This uniqueness sets our graduates apart from the crowd, and that gives you an edge on everyone else.

 Let us help you make the Best Decision for You!

 We've always found it is better to communicate with someone before they enrol.
 If we understand your passions, capabilities and ambitions, we can help you map out a course of action to give you the best chance of achieving your goals.

 If you are an Irish citizen you may be eligible to receive financial support, meaning you